Deutsche Bank sees no need to hike capital to meet U.S. demands

-FRANKFURT (Reuters) - Germany’s flagship lender Deutsche Bank (DBKGn.DE) does not see a need to raise its capital to meet new U.S. bank rules, Chief Financial Officer Stefan Krause said in an analyst call on Thursday.
+FRANKFURT, Jan 31 (Reuters) - Germany’s flagship lender Deutsche Bank does not see a need to raise its capital to meet new U.S. bank rules, Chief Financial Officer Stefan Krause said in an analyst call on Thursday.

 He added that issuing contingent convertibles or so-called Co-Co bonds is one option under discussion to comply with U.S. capital demands.